eldridgea/blog/content/post/self-hosted-ebook-management.md

 I'm pleased with this setup at present, but if I allocate more time to improving it, top of mind for me would be:

 * Being able to sync progress, or at least read/unread status with a media tracker like [Storygraph](https://www.thestorygraph.com/) or [Goodreads](https://www.goodreads.com/).
-Goodreads would be more Amazon in my life, but read/unread status is more of a nice-to-have for me so if the service started being user-hostile it wouldn't bother me to the degree that [my books being remotely deleted might](https://www.npr.org/2009/07/24/106989048/amazons-1984-deletion-from-kindle-examined).
+Goodreads would be more Amazon in my life, but read/unread status is more of a nice-to-have for me.
+So if the service started being user-hostile it wouldn't bother me to the degree that [my books being remotely deleted might](https://www.npr.org/2009/07/24/106989048/amazons-1984-deletion-from-kindle-examined).

 * Progress sync to non-koreader apps

-* Being able to push books to the Go Color 7 from the Calibre-Web Automated, similar to Amazon's [Sent to Kindle](https://www.amazon.com/gp/sendtokindle/email) feature.
+* Being able to push books to the Go Color 7 from the Calibre-Web Automated, similar to Amazon's [Send to Kindle](https://www.amazon.com/gp/sendtokindle/email) feature.

 `Photo Credit: https://www.flickr.com/photos/teclasorg/5679910760`